Bluehost vs GoDaddy

 What hosting features make these competitive web host service providers stand out?

-There no doubt that both Bluehost and GoDaddy offer their customers a generous amount of storage.
+There is no doubt that both Bluehost and GoDaddy offer their customers a generous amount of storage.
 Both providers offer SSD storage drives that are fast.
 Besides that, they have customized most of their plans, especially those on the higher end to offer users unlimited data storage.

 If you were to use GoDaddy’s entry plan, then you would get 100 GB in terms of storage.
 On the other hand, Bluehost gives you 50 GB for storage.